brijeshb42/brijeshb42.github.io/_posts/2015-09-09-add-google-login-in-flask.md

 ### Creating a Google project

 1. First go to [Google Developers Console](https://console.developers.google.com/).
 Sign in using your Google credentials if you haven't already.
-There will be a list of projects(of you have previously created any.).
+There will be a list of projects(if you have previously created any).

 2. Click on **Create Project** to create a new project.
 ![Project Screen](http://i1051.photobucket.com/albums/s432/brijeshb42/ghost-blog/1.png)